iambanklee/vending_machine/README.md

 # Vending Machine
-This is the implementation for the Vending Machine challenge
+1. This is the implementation for the Vending Machine challenge.
+2. I chose option 2 solving this challenge.
+Spent around 5 hours in total, most of time in formatting output messages :S
+3. README took similar time to complete...

 ## Environment
 - Ruby 2.7.1